openvinotoolkit/model_server/client/python/kserve-api/samples/README.md

   --pipeline_name PIPELINE_NAME
                         Define pipeline name, must be same as is in service --dag-batch-size-auto
-                        add demultiplexer dimension at front
+                        Add demultiplexer dimension at front
 ```

 - Usage Example